SampleFix: Learning to Generate Functionally Diverse Fixes: Experiments

 \subsection{Evaluation}

-We evaluate our approach on synthetic and real-world erroneous programs.
-To evaluate our approach on the synthetic test set we randomly select 10k pairs of the data for resolving typographic and missing variable declaration errors.
-This data contains pairs of erroneous programs with the intended fixes for the first incorrect line in programs.
-To evaluate our approach on real-world data we use a real-world set of erroneous programs which contains 6975 erroneous programs with 16766 error messages.
-Unlike synthetic test set, we don't have access to intended fix(es) in the real-world data.
+We evaluate our approach on synthetic and real-world data.
+To evaluate our approach on the synthetic test set we randomly select 20k pairs.
+This data contains pairs of erroneous programs with the intended fixes.
+To evaluate our approach on real-world data we use a real-world set of erroneous programs.
+Unlike synthetic test set, we don't have access to the intended fix(es) in the real-world data.
+However, we can check the correctness of the program using the evaluator (compiler).
+Following the prior work, we train two networks, one for typographic errors and another to fix missing variables declaration errors.
+Note that there might be an overlap between the error resolved by the network for typographic errors and the network for missing variables declaration errors, so we also provide the overall results of the resolved error messages.